 So, can you plant a sweet potato that has sprouted?
-No, you should not plant an entire sweet potato that has sprouted.
-However, you can plant the “slips” (rooted sprouts) that grow out from a sprouted sweet potato.
-Given the proper care, slips will grow into plants that can produce sweet potatoes for you.
+You should not plant an entire sweet potato that has sprouted.
+However, you can plant “slips” (rooted sprouts) that grow out from a sprouted sweet potato.
+With proper care, slips will grow into plants that will produce sweet potatoes for you.
 You can also buy sweet potato slips from seed companies.

 Why Do Sweet Potatoes Sprout?